Izenda7Series/docs/install/supplementary_guides/color-theme.rst

 Introduction
 ------------------------------------------
-* Izenda v2.9.0 and higher provides a pre-defined list of color themes, application administrator can also customize the available list.
+* Izenda v2.9.0 and higher provides a pre-defined list of color themes, new customized themes can be added by Application Administrators.

 * The color theme list is available for the following purposes: